-We depend on a limited number of customers for a significant percentage of our revenue.
+We depend on a limited number of customers, including distributors, for a significant percentage of our revenue.

-Historically, we have generated most of our revenue from a limited number of customers.
-For example, as a result of consolidations in recent years among distributors, sales to our two largest distributors accounted for approximately 26% and 10% of our total revenue for the three months ended September 30, 2014.
+Historically, we have generated most of our revenue from a limited number of customers, including distributors.
+For example, sales to our largest distributor accounted for approximately 23% and 24% of our total revenue for the three and six months ended June 30, 2015, respectively.
 We continue to rely on a limited number of customers for a significant portion of our revenue.
 Because we rely on a limited number of customers for significant percentages of our revenue, a decrease in demand for our products from any of our major customers for any reason (including due to market conditions, catastrophic events or otherwise) could have a materially adverse impact on our financial conditions and results of operations.